 - Helen and I had an unexpected and exhilarating motor-boat ride around the bay in Abu Dhabi.
 We had been wandering around the disappointing ‘Heritage Village’ when Helen spotted the boat and, with her inimitable charm, garnered us invitations from the friendly boat owner, Jammu.
 We both had a go at the wheel too!
 It was interesting to see the city from the water.
 Jammu dropped us on a beach in front the Hilton Hotel on the Corniche.

 - Yas Island, where our hotel is located, is home to the Yas Marina Circuit, the Formula One track where the annual, and by all accounts exciting, Abu Dhabi Grand Prix takes place.
 It opened just before last year’s event (2009).
-Helen and I took a walk over there and wandered through the dramatic, futuristic-looking Yas Viceroy Abu Dhabi Hotel that spans part of the race track.
+Helen and I took a walk there and wandered through the architecturally dramatic, futuristic-looking Yas Viceroy Abu Dhabi Hotel (now the W Abu Dhabi – Yas Island Hotel) that spans part of the race track.
 The hotel opened in 2009 too and with views of either the track or the marina (or both) from every window, the location is stunning.
 It’s eerily quiet at the moment but we were able to freely roam around.
 This track is part of the $40-billion, 6,000-acre Yas Island development.